khansamad99/LowLevelDesign/SOLID/solid.md

 ## 5. Dependency Inversion Principle (DIP)
 The Dependency Inversion Principle states that high-level modules should not depend on low-level modules; both should depend on abstractions.
 Additionally, abstractions should not depend on details, but details should depend on abstractions.

+Classes should depend on Interfaces rather than concrete classes

 **Real-life Example**:
 Imagine you own a car and need to take it to a repair shop for servicing.
 In this scenario, the car (high-level module) depends on the repair shop (low-level module) to perform the necessary repairs and maintenance.